zmitchell/tyt_download_automator/README.md

 * Fix the crash on first launch
 * Allow a user configurable polling interval
 * Allow the user to select which shows they want to download, rather than downloading all of them
+* More gracefully handle quitting the program with Ctrl-C

 ## Credits